 - Top 10 ways to find potential investors

 - 5 Tips for getting ready to find potential investors

 It may be overwhelming at first but finding investors doesn’t have to be as scary as it sounds.
 When you believe in your startup business and your business model, you can systematically work through the steps to getting your product or service offering in front of the right investor, when you know who or what you’re looking for.

 Start-up launch platforms

 There are a number of specific platforms that provide information, research, and assistance.
 They aid with all aspects of getting a business launched.
 These include ways of finding investors.
-Companies, like startups.co are providing a convenient channel for locating potential investors.
-As one of the largest start-up communities in the world, it provides an opportunity to get in front of some investors in your space for both financing (through Fundable) and mentoring.
-Another up-and-coming start-up platform is Gust, with billions already invested in start-up businesses.
+Companies like Gust are providing a convenient channel for locating potential investors.

 Friends and family